bitDecayGames/DUArcade2016/README.md

 *assumes you have node installed globally
 ```

+To install grunt, use command:
+`npm install -g grunt-cli`

+Followed by
+`npm install`
+to get it to make your newly installed packages usable.

 This command sets up a watch on the files in /public and /server.
 Open a new command window and run this:
 ```grunt dev```